 I moved to Taiwan in January 2008; after almost two years, I went back to the USA.
 Then I moved back in October 2010.
 And then I moved back to the USA in December 2011.
 And, now, I’m back in Taiwan, again, since this past August.
 I have always lived in the City of Taichung, always in the same general vicinity (within walking distance of Little Europe).

 The first time I moved here, I was clueless.
 I came with a friend of mine, who had been here before, and he pretty much took the reins.
 We moved into a 5th floor walk-up on the top floor of an older building.
-It wasn’t bad, mostly because the total cost of rent/fees was TW$7500 (~US$240 at that time).
+It wasn’t bad, but compared to these oakland apartments and the other luxury apartments you can find in the USA, it wasn’t anything special.
+I just had to accept that drop in standard and get used to it.
+The best thing about this place was the fact that the total cost of rent/fees was TW$7500 (~US$240 at that time).
 However, if you can imagine how much fun is it to go grocery shopping on a scooter…imagine then having to walk up 100 stairs to get them into your place.

 The second move wasn’t hugely different.
 I moved in with a couple of friends of mine, into a 4th floor apartment in a building with an elevator.
 The rent was TW$12000 (~US$400 at the time), a third of which was mine.
 Unfortunately, of the three rooms, one had an on-suite bath and the other was twice the size of mine.
 The greatest frustration wasn’t the apartment, itself, but what I perceived as unfairness regarding the rent.
 The guy/girl in the room with the on-suite only had to cover 1/3 of the rent, same as me, in the smallest room, farthest from the bathroom.
 Moving out was not a hard decision for me.